 Matilda of Flanders (c.
-1031 – 2 November 1083), daughter of Count Baldwin V of Flanders, was the wife (and distant cousin) of William the Conqueror and, as such, Queen consort of the Kingdom of England.
-She bore William ten children (4 sons and 6 daughters), including two kings, William II and Henry I. She gave the Bayeux Tapestry to Caen Abbey.
+1031 – 2 November 1083) was the wife of William the Conqueror and, as such, Queen consort of the Kingdom of England.
+She bore William nine children, including two kings, William II and Henry I.